Miss Universe Myanmar 2025

-Miss Universe Myanmar 2025 was the twelfth Miss Universe Myanmar pageant, scheduled to be held at the Myanmar Expo Hall in Yangon, Myanmar, on 27 June 2025.
+Miss Universe Myanmar 2025 was the twelfth Miss Universe Myanmar pageant.
+It was held at the Myanmar Expo Hall in Yangon, Myanmar, on 27 June 2025.

 Thet San Andersen of North Yangon crowned her successor Myat Yadanar Soe of Pyin Oo Lwin at the end of the event.
-Myat Yadanar Soe will represent Myanmar at Miss Universe 2025 in Thailand.
+Myat Yadanar Soe represented Myanmar at Miss Universe 2025 in Thailand.

 Background

 For the camp period of the competition, the 35 contestants went to numerous sponsor visits.

 The following is a list of the main events of this year's contest.